SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 ### Planning a Pitstop

 Using the elements on the "Pitstops" tab, any team member can prepare the next pitstop for the current driver.
-This is a valid alternative instead of using the services of the Virtual Race Assistants in an endurance race, where currently passive team members or even a dedicated race engineer are part of the crew supporting the active driver.
+This is a valid alternative instead of using the services of the Virtual Race Assistants in an endurance race, where currently passive team members or even a dedicated Race Engineer are part of the crew supporting the active driver.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%206.JPG)